 When you impact your hormones you also impact your circadian rhythm.
 As well as affecting your sleep this also affects your metabolism and has been linked to obesity and type 2 diabetes.
 It also affects your skin and reiteration of bone and muscle.

 The high energy blue light also increases inflammation in your body, believed to be the root of all chronic disease.
-Think myopia, autoimmune disease along with tiredness and fatigue.
+Think myopia, macular degeneration disease, and autoimmune disease along with tiredness and fatigue.

 Left unchecked, we can unknowingly be damaging our health simply by the lighting we choose for our home.